 I believe it’s as important as my job

 15. How often does the topic of divorce come up in your marriage?

 During a few trying times

 At least once a week

 Every time we fight

 I know you probably want to know what your answers reveal.
 Well, the truth of the matter is, the only thing that can determine whether or not you should get a divorce is YOU!
-God has given you free will.
-This assessment is only an exercise to get you to face the truth about your marriage so you can take it to God in prayer AND connect with a group of strong, spiritual brothers.
+God has given you a covenant responsibility and freedom of choice.
+This assessment is only an exercise to get you to face the truth about your marriage so you can take it to God in prayer AND connect with a group of strong, spiritual brothers who can help you.

 So, if you'd like to lock arms and do life with a group of godly men, just like you, who will intentionally and strategically hold you accountable for being the husband and spiritual leader God called and created you to be, then might want to consider joining the Real Men 300.
 You can find out how to apply below.